InterDigitalInc/AdvantEDGE/docs/overview/edge-services/overview-edge-services.md

 ----
 ## Next Step
-Learn about the various [Plarform APIs]({{site.baseurl}}{% link docs/overview/overview-api.md %}) that allows integration of your applications with the AdvantEDGE platform:
+Learn about the various [Platform APIs]({{site.baseurl}}{% link docs/overview/overview-api.md %}) that allows integration of your applications with the AdvantEDGE platform:
 - Platform APIs
 - Edge Service APIs